avimanyu786/CellModeller/README.md

 ### Assuming CellModeller and CUDA 9.0 are already installed

 Using Conda to install CuPy would lead to a wipe-out of both CellModeller and PyOpenCL.
-To install CuPy within an existing CellModeller environment without affecting the existing CellModeller environment, we have to use Pip to install it instead of Conda.
+To install CuPy within an existing CellModeller environment without affecting the existing CellModeller installation, we have to use Pip to install it instead of Conda.

 ```
 cd ~/cellmodeller